sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

 The less the user's flow is interrupted, the better their experience!
 Sounds so simple, but may takes some time to implement because also the little details count.
 So ask yourself: Do you want to deliver an out standing user experience or are you just to lazy to write more code than required?

 _PS: The credit for this user experience goes to the whole Tickaroo team.
 We  have developed this user experience together.
-Our awesome designer has had some initial thoughts and ideas, the iOS developers put some things into and we android developer as well during prototyping._
+Our designer has had some initial thoughts and ideas, the iOS developers put some things into and we android developer as well during prototyping._